Skilled Worker Visa for Care Workers

 Recent Changes

-The government has made several changes to care worker immigration in recent years, including adjustments to dependant rights, salary thresholds, and sponsor compliance requirements.
+The government has made several changes to care worker immigration between 2024 and 2026, including adjustments to dependant rights, salary thresholds, CQC registration, and sponsor compliance requirements.
 The 2026 Skilled Worker changes and the Immigration White Paper set out the current direction of policy.

 Check the latest GOV.UK guidance on the Health and Care Worker visa for up-to-date requirements.